 Everything discussed in these four guides will help you to increase the ranking and authority of your website.
 In essence, the more trustworthy the search engines believe that your site is, the more likely they are to show it to people.

 Technical SEO refers to the technical practices and tools available, behind the scenes of your own website, that can help to build your ranking and domain authority.
-With technical SEO, there are actions that you can take as the website owner as well as actions that need to be implimented by your website hosting company.
+With technical SEO, there are actions that you can take as the website owner as well as actions that need to be implemented by your website hosting company.
 This is why choosing the right website hosting company is incredibly important.
 We have chosen Kualo, not only are they reliable and fast (great for SEO) but also run on renewable energy.

 Technical SEO can get complex, but we are going to detail a few simple techniques that can dramatically improve your ranking.
 No specialised coding skills required.
-Just a quick site audit to make sure you have optimised it with more than just on page and off page SEO.
+Just a quick site audit to make sure you have optimised it with more than just on-page and off-page SEO.

 There are quite a few possible components to technical SEO, and so we’ve divided this into 3 key areas, to keep things clear: